Competitive Advantages to Being a Fully Intelligent Leader

 Existential or Spiritual Intelligence consists of the skills of IQ and EQ but goes further to include added abilities that require even deeper internal reflection.
 The process of revealing and internalizing your deepest concerns, so that your actions stream freely from your core, can produce powerful benefits to a leader.

 This inner trip of discovery and internalization is hard.
 It takes some time, effort and a determination to do the honest work of exploration and reflection.
 Below are some examples of actions you can take to by yourself trip to enhance your meaning-making skills.

-The values of the leader matter to personnel.
+Why Values Matter The values of the leader matter to personnel.
 Expressing and modeling your core values helps you establish trustworthiness and stability with others.
 You could think such a workout is not necessary because you currently know your values, however if you have not taken the time to go with a values explanation process, you could be surprised by what you learn.

 Embed your values into your routine.
 There are numerous means to do this: write your values on index cards and rotate the leading card daily, searching for chances to demonstrate that value; place your values into your communications in emails and at personnel meetings; include them to agendas; in deciding, include others in conversations about how a recommended choice aligns with values; encourage your personnel to clarify their own values and consist of these in your conversations; make values part of your performance appraisal and recognition programs.

 Describe the “why” of organizational choices.
 When rolling out a new project, policy or initiative, consist of a communication piece that ties business need of the decision to the greater function that is being served.
 Explain how the decision promotes the objective of the company and assists it achieve its vision.